- Your Government

 There are two non-contiguous redevelopment areas in the City of Key West: the Caroline Street Corridor Redevelopment Area ("CSC Subarea") and the Bahama Village Redevelopment Area ("BVRA Subarea").
 These two non-contiguous redevelopment areas are collectively managed by the Caroline Street Corridor and Bahama Village Community Redevelopment Agency ("CRA”), encompassing approximately 127 acres.
 The Key West City Commission sits as the CRA.
 The Bahama Village Redevelopment Advisory Committee is an advisory committee for the Bahama Village Redevelopment Subarea.

-CRA Officers in the photo are listed from Left to Right: Commissioners Hoover, Davila, and Weekley, Mayor Johnston, Commissioners Lopez, Wardlow, and Kaufman.
+CRA Officers are Commissioners Hoover, Carey, and Weekley, Mayor Johnston, and Commissioners Lopez, Wardlow, and Kaufman.

-The City Commission, per F.S. § 163.35, declares itself to be the Caroline Street Corridor and Bahama Village Community Redevelopment Agency.
+The City Commission, per F.S. § 163.35, declares itself the Caroline Street Corridor and Bahama Village Community Redevelopment Agency.

 Agendas are available before the meetings.
 Minutes are available following approval.

 The Community Redevelopment Agency adheres to generally applicable ethics provisions established within Florida.